-Use garlic by putting one clove, 2 tbsps of lemon juice in 8-16 oz of water (depending upon how strong you want it) and blend.
+Use garlic by putting one clove, 2 tbsps. of lemon juice in 8-16 oz of water (depending upon how strong you want it) and blend.
 Put in a spray bottle for an all-purpose or dish washing cleaner.

 5) Parasite Cleanse:

 Make green juice with lemon, ginger, garlic and bitter herbs like cilantro, parsley and dandelion along with water-rich veggies like bok choy, cucumber or celery.
 Drink 16-32oz daily for a week.
 Stay off of all sugar, dairy and starches.
 Eat light and use tons of herbs.
-This may taste strong but it is a powerful way to use garlic to get rid of bad gut bugs!
+This may taste strong but it is a powerful way to use this herb to get rid of bad gut bugs!

 Garlic Green Juice: